mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Support for Multiple Devices

-It is typically expected for users within Group to own different devices.
+It is typically expected for users within a Group to own different devices.

-A new device can be added to a group by sharing of an existing client secrets or be considered as a new client by the protocol.
+A new device can either be added to a group by sharing secrets of an existing client or be considered as a new client by the protocol.
 This client will not gain access to the history even if it is owned by someone who owns another member of the Group.
 Restoring history is typically not allowed at the protocol level but applications